TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 The most likely thing to cause problems is `outerRender` and `innerRender` customization.
 The `outerRender` prop is used to customize how components interact with their parent.
 The `innerRender` prop is used to customize how components interact with their children.
 In principle the structure in between is free to change.

 In practice there was one use of `innerRender` that caused problems.
-I [created]({% link _posts/2024-07-01-react-virtual-scroll-0-4-0.md %}) a "customized vertical list with padding" sample based on a `react-window` sample.
+I previously [created]({% link _posts/2024-07-01-react-virtual-scroll-0-4-0.md %}) a "customized vertical list with padding" sample based on a `react-window` sample.
 The sample adds padding to the top and bottom of a `VirtualList` by modifying the layout of the list's children.
 It assumes the children use absolute positioning and rewrites each child's style to add an offset.

 The `innerRender` prop is forwarded to the internal `DisplayList`. `DisplayList` uses a grid layout so the sample doesn't work.
 You can't implement equivalent hackery with the new `VirtualList` because you'd need access to the structure in between.